yevgeniy-podobr/cloud-disk_front/README.md

 ## Demo link

-Follow the link to the [live demo](https://test-cloud-disk.onrender.com)
+Follow the link to the [live demo](https://test-cloud-disk.onrender.com) (Login/Registration may take some time due to server startup)

 ## Available Scripts